snowplow/snowbridge/docs/documentation/configuration/failure_targets/http.md

 ## Authentication

-Where basicauth is used, it may be configured using the `basic_auth_username` and `basic_auth_password` options.
+Where HTTP Basic Auth is used, it may be configured using the `basic_auth_username` and `basic_auth_password` options.
 Where an authorisation header is used, it may be set via the `headers` option.

 It is recommended to use environment variables for sensitive values - which can be done via HCL's native `env.MY_ENV_VAR` format (as seen below).